 There is a stillness to our age that earlier centuries never knew.
-It hums through the walls, a low vibration of balance, as though the world itself has exhaled.
-We call it quiet, but it is more than the absence of noise.
-It is the absence of struggle the chaos of each person clawing against each other, the jagged edges of survival shaved down until smooth.
+It hums a low vibration of balance, as though the world itself has exhaled.
+Quiet is more than the absence of noise.
+It is the absence of struggle, the chaos of each person clawing against each other, the jagged edges of survival shaved down until smooth.